“...visceral pop-edged indie...” - Clash

 ACRYLIC formed in 2014 when Andreas, Ross Patrizio (guitar/ vocals), Jack Lyall (guitar), Lewis Doig (bass/ vocals/synth) and Ruairidh Smith (drums) moved to Glasgow for university.
 Since then, the band have gone from strength to strength, receiving critical acclaim from the likes of Clash Magazine, Tenement TV, With Guitars and The Skinny to name but a few.
 They have also received support from BBC Radio 2’s Dermot O’Leary, BBC Scotland’s Vic Galloway and Nicola Meighan, as well as Amazing Radio’s Charlie Ashcroft and Jim Gellatly.
 Regulars on the Scottish live circuit, they have previously sold out Glasgow’s prestigious King Tuts and have supported likes of The View, Demob Happy, Palace and The Ninth Wave.

-Money From Home is out on 22nd February 2019 via Scottish Fiction.
+Money From Home is out now via Scottish Fiction.